 Medical professionals are not the only defendants in medical malpractice suits.
 Hospitals, clinics, and doctor’s offices are responsible the training, education, supervision, and resources provided to its employees.
 Supervision of a medical facility’s employees can significantly influence the care you receive, and in some cases, medical facilities do not provide their medical professionals with the resources necessary to effectively treat and manage their patients.

 When doctors and nurses do not receive adequate training, it can lead to inadequate care.
-Therefore, your medical malpractice attorney may decide to also include a medical facility or professional association as defendants in your case.
+Therefore, your medical malpractice attorney may decide to also include a medical facility or professional association as a defendant in your case.

 There are many typical medical malpractice cases including surgical errors, birth traumas, medical misdiagnosis, anesthesia errors, unreasonable delay in treating a diagnosed condition, neglect, or failure to obtain informed consent from a patient before treatment.